anisotropi4/siskin/README.md

-﻿# siskin
+# siskin
-An approach to the creation of an ab initio transport network model for the East Midlands region of Great Britain.
-We model an idealised transport network describing scaled peak hour and per day trips between population centres in the region based on estimates for 2050.
-After algorithmically generating a set of sub-regions corresponding to the East Midlands using mid-year 2020 population estimates, areas with > 10k population were aggregated and network flow algorithms applied to generate the network, scaled using the TEMPro transport network 2050 trip estimates.
+An approach to the creation of an ab initio transport network model for Great Britain

 ## Base Population and Geography